 Productions include the works of playwrights that span more than 2,500 years of theater.
 From the ancient Greek dramatists, Aeschylus, Aristophones, and Sophocles, to the comedies and tragedies of Shakespeare, Johnnies know their classics.
 But we also embrace the modern, existentialist, avant-gaarde, and contemporary theater, from John Paul Sartre and Tom Stoppard to August Wilson and Sarah Ruhl.

 Open mic nights happen regularly in Santa Fe.
 They offer an informal space where you can try out your new song, your new stand-up routine, or your new poem while surrounded by a warm crowd of fellow Johnnies in the Cave or the Coffee Shop.
 These informal performances are helpful in preparing you for Collegium—your upcoming showcase in the Great Hall.
 In addition, a weekly and informal jam session happens in the Cave, offering yet another opportunity to fine-tune your work in a supportive environment.

 We can’t wait to see what you’re working on.

 Although the visual arts are not part of the St. John’s curriculum, students have a variety of ways to study them on campus and through our funded summer study abroad opportunities.

-Most commonly, students request funds through the student Polity Council or the Student Activities Center in order to bring extracurricular arts classes to campus, such as figure drawing or impressionist painting.
+Most commonly, students request funds through the student Polity Council or the Student Activity Center in order to bring extracurricular arts classes to campus, such as figure drawing or impressionist painting.
 Students also take advantage of our on-campus pottery studio, which offers regular training from our head potter.

 For those wanting deeper study and experience, the college has long offered a semester-long study abroad program with our partner fine arts college, The Marchutz School of Fine Arts in France.